zyedidia/micro/runtime/help/options.md

     default value: `true`

-* `indentchar`: sets the indentation character.
+* `indenttabchar`: sets the indentation character for tabs.
 This will not be inserted into files; it is only a visual indicator that whitespace is present.
    If set to a printing character, it functions as a subset of the "show invisibles" setting available in many other text editors.
 The color of this character is determined by the `indent-char` field in the current theme rather than the default text color.

+    default value: ` ` (space)

+* `indentspacechar`: same as `indenttabchar` except for spaces that are at locations that are divisible by `tabsize`.

+    default value: ` ` (space)

+* `spacechar`: same as `indenttabchar` but for all spaces. `indentspacechar` takes precedence over this option.

     default value: ` ` (space)